Not every employee is working in-person on a full-time basis. AACC employees are expected to discuss a plan with their supervisors.

 Faculty are also asked to use the early alert referral system to encourage students to reach out when they are experiencing issues (academic or otherwise).
 Faculty’s response to each incident may be course- or discipline-specific, so faculty are asked to consult with their immediate supervisor should they have questions regarding COVID-related student issues.

-For the fall 2021 term, all faculty are asked to consider including the statement below on course syllabi:
+All faculty are asked to consider including the statement below on course syllabi:

 AACC is aware of the impact of COVID-19 on its students, faculty, staff, and community.
 If you are experiencing difficulties in your classes as a result of COVID-19 or for any other reason, please contact your instructor as soon as possible so that options can be discussed.
 As your instructor, I will do my best to work with you throughout any COVID-related hardship as far as the course is concerned.
 For some courses, unfortunately, missing classes for an extended period of time may be an academic hardship, so please contact me the moment an issue arises.